 12. Saga Fest

 This festival is for all the story lovers among us.
 Dedicated to the Sagas of the Icelanders this festival brings some of the best art and music the island has to offer.
-This is definitely a summer music festival you want in your calendar.
+This is definitely a summer music festival you should not miss if you're visiting Iceland in the summer.

 Cost: This is probably one of the only festivals that offers a payment plan for tickets.
 Ultimately tickets will total about €50 for a 3-day pass.
 You can get your tickets on the official Saga Fest website.